Virtual Real-Life Computer-Game

 7 days / 24h

 A trailer summarizing the project in three minutes:

-Genesis is a participative concert installation that takes place in an industrial hall and several separate small control rooms.
-The installation will be a continuous durational performance over seven days, 24 hours without interruption, in which the space will change through the active and independent reconfiguration of the visitors.
-There will be two possible options to participate.
+The work will be a continuous setting over seven days, 24 hours without interruption, in which the space will change through the active and independent reconfiguration of the visitors.
+Human avatars will live there for that period of time.